-Children in entertainment and performances must be in the care of their legal guardian (usually their parents) or an approved chaperone at all times; even when they are performing they must remain in sight.
-Aunts, uncles, grandparents and childminders are not legal guardians (unless the courts have recognised them as such) so need to be approved in order to chaperone a child.
+Children in entertainment and performances must be in the care of their legal guardian (usually their parents/carers) or an approved chaperone at all times.
+They must be in their sight even when performing.
+Aunts, uncles, grandparents and childminders are not legal guardians (unless appointed by the courts) so need to be approved in order to chaperone a child.

 A chaperone must show the same care a good parent would and cannot carry on another role at the same time.
 Main responsibilities include: